alibaba/LucaProt/README.md

 *.sh in "src/prediction"
 including:
 * run_predict_from_file.sh
-  run prediction for many samples from a file.
+  run prediction for many samples from a file, the structural embedding information prepared in advance.

 * run_predict_one_sample.sh
   run prediction for one sample from the input.

+* run_predict_many_samples.sh
+  run prediction for many samples from the input.

 We perform ablation studies on our model by removing specific module(sequence-specific and embedding-specific) one at a time to explore their relative importance.